code-differently/code-differently-24-q1/lesson_10/README.md

 * We now want to support the concept of a `Librarian`.
 A librarian should be able to check out or check in books just like other patrons.
 Books can no longer be added or removed from the `Library` without a librarian.
 * We also want to support other types of media formats, including `Dvd`, `Magazine`, and `Newspaper` types.
 Patrons cannot check out `Magazine` or `Newspaper` items.
-* [Stretch] Add the ability to search for items in the library by title, ISBN, author, or type.
+* [Optional Stretch] Add the ability to search for items in the library by title, ISBN, author, or type.
 Extra credit will not be assigned unless the previous requirements have been met.
+* [Optional Stretch] Add the ability for patrons to be members of multiple libraries.
+See previous note on extra credit.

 You will need to make changes to code in the [solid/][solid-folder] sub-folder and submit your PR for credit.
 Don't forget to follow the Conventional Commit spec for your commit messages and pull requests title and descriptions.